 IN THE MANIFESTED REALITY.

 The sun shines brightly in the endless blue sky.
-Life right now is an invaluable gift of God.
+Life is an invaluable gift of God right now.

 The sky is reflected on the surface of a clean lake.
-Now in life, the vibration of the Highest is reflected as much as possible.
+Now in life, the vibration of the Supreme is reflected as much as possible.

-The sun light the lake to the very bottom.
-The ingots of gold will flash from the bottom of the lake in the sunlight.
+The sun illuminates the lake to the very bottom.
+The gold ingots will flash from the bottom of the lake in the sunlight.
 A valuable treasure of gold will be obtained by a joyous accomplishment from the depths.

 A wonderful golden glow of precious ingots will eclipse the sky itself!
-All attention will be concentrated on the extracted valuable treasure and heaven (God) will be relegated to the background.
+All attention will be concentrated on the extracted valuable treasure and heaven (God) will be moved to the background.

 ON SUBCONSCIOUS PLANE.

-Wind blows the lush crowns of trees.
-All is vanity and vexation of spirit.
+Wind waves the lush crowns of trees.
+It is vanity and annoyance of spirit.

-Right under the forest in the earth, the fire flares.
-In this worldly bustle, the flame of deep passion flares up.
+Right under the forest, the fire is flaring in the earth.
+In this worldly bustle, the flame of deep passion is flaring.

-Where yesterday there was a powerful forest, tomorrow fire will reach heaven.
+Where there was a powerful forest, after a while the fire will reach heaven.
 Where earlier there was a common life, tomorrow passions so will boil that everything else will depart to the second plan.

 COMMON INTERPRETATION OF THE HEXAGRAM №10

-The situation is at the same time the most beautiful – this is a manifested level and extremely dangerous – it’s a subconscious level.
-At the slightest negligence, the flame of fire from the subconscious level will spread into the manifested reality, changing it in the most cardinal way.
-In which case God (heaven) will leave displayed reality.
-Passion will remove Supreme entirely.
+The situation is at the same time the most beautiful on the manifested level of reality and extremely dangerous on the subconscious level.
+At the slightest negligence, the fire from the subconscious level will spread into the manifested reality, drastic changing it.
+In this case, God (heaven) will leave displayed reality.
+The passions will remove Supreme entirely.
 Only a very strong person will cope with this situation.
-Only this one will be able to truly ENJOY and at the same time keep connection with the Supreme.
+Only such one will be able to truly ENJOY and at the same time keep a connection with the Supreme.